louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 ### Cache Management

-To improve performance, the system uses caching extensively:
+To improve performance, the system uses caching extensively, managed by `Authorization::CacheService`:

 ```ruby
 # For global permissions